The Great Barrier Reef is an effective wave absorber

-Great Barrier Reef: wave stopper
+Great Barrier Reef: a wave stopper

 Scientists from the University of Southampton have concluded that the Great Barrier Reef is a truly effective wave absorber.